 We believe every kid deserves to be healthy, active, and ready to learn.

-Action for Healthy Kids is a nonprofit organization mobilizing school professionals, families, and communities to take actions towards healthy eating, physical activity, and healthier schools where kids thrive.
+Action for Healthy Kids is a nonprofit organization mobilizing school professionals, families, and communities to take actions towards increasing healthy eating habits and physical activity and building healthier schools where kids thrive.

 Every Kid Every child deserves to learn in a school that prioritizes their health and well-being.